twinklymeat/CuraHub/doc/CuraHub SRS.md

 **Interface Constraints:**
 * User interface must be built using HTML, CSS, and JavaScript
 * Must support any device with a web browser
-* No mobile app development - web-responsive design only
+* No mobile app development web responsive design only

 **Quality of Service Constraints:**
 * Login process must complete within 30 seconds